 Sandwiches, crackers, corn snack, fruit and vegetables, yoghurt and occasional treats such as cakes for special occasions.

 The above is an example of what your child will eat during the day, I can provide menus in advance if you require this.
 I will take your child’s dietary needs into account.
-I can record what your child if offered through the day through their online tapestry journal, should their eating habits be different to normal I will also inform you of this.
+I record what your child if offered through the day through their online tapestry journal, should their eating habits be different to normal I will also inform you of this.

 Sweets & Treats